schmar00/semantic-search/README.md

 # semantic-search
 Searching a CSW (Geodata catalogue) by external keyword thesaurus (SKOS/RDF).
 A contribution to the project GeoERA (http://geoera.eu/).
 This website provides a semantic layer to search a Catalogue Webservice by keywords.
-This example is built to search the EGDI (Micka) (https://egdi.geology.cz/?ak=search).
+This example is built to search the EGDI (Micka) (https://egdi.geology.cz/?ak=search) CSW catalogue web service.
 For the search logic is used the GEMET thesaurus (https://www.eionet.europa.eu/gemet/en/exports/rdf/latest) hosted at the Geological Survey of Austria (Sparql endpoint http://resource.geolba.ac.at/PoolParty/sparql/keywords).

 ## GeoERA/EGDI test link
 preview http://www.geolba.net/semantic-search/ prepared for following browser languages: English, German, Spanish, Slovenian, Czech and Danish.
 This test page doesnot work on MS browsers yet.
 In general all modern browsers like Firefox, Chrome, Safari (and Edge?) are supported.